Group photo with workshop facilitators

 Riannon John

 Riannon (she/her) has lived most of her life in Riverdale and is a proud and passionate member of the community.
-She is a corporate communication and change management consultant, currently working with a range of clients at a national PR and advisory firm, Argyle.
-She has previously provided communications support for several not-for-profit organizations, including a Toronto hospital.
+She is a corporate communications and change management professional who has worked at national and multinational PR and advisory firms, as well as for several not-for-profit organizations, including a Toronto hospital.

 Giving back to her community was an important part of Riannon’s upbringing and she is dedicated to serving the greater good through her work and volunteer efforts.
 She also serves on the Board of Times Change Women’s Employment Services.